WallarooLabs/wally/book/python/api.md

 #### Example State

-An AlphabetCounts keeps a count for how many times each letter in the English alphabet has been seen
+An `AlphabetCounts` keeps a count for how many times each letter in the English alphabet has been seen:

 ```python
 import copy